tomtpc/Some-Note/Network/Server Lab/DHCP Server Config.md

 - You config to something like this:
 ![Sample IMG](https://github.com/tomtpc/Intern-BizflyCloud/blob/main/Images/static-ip-for-00-installer-config.png)
 - Apply changes:
-	 -`sudo netplan apply`
+	- `sudo netplan apply`.
-	 -`ip a` to check that the wanted Interface has received IP address from DHCP.
+	- `ip a` to check that the wanted Interface has received IP address from DHCP.